h4cksaw32/NonogramLib/README.md

 ### Black and white
 The file signature is `0x00`.

-There is no data between the file signature and the size data.
+There is no data between the file signature and the size data.\
-Each byte in the cell data represents 8 cells, from left to right.
-Each bit indicates whether each cell is filled in (1) or not (0).
+A byte in the cell data represents 8 cells, from left to right.
+Each bit indicates whether each cell is filled in (1) or not (0).\
-For example:
-`0x65 => 0b01100101 => □■■□□■□■`
+For example: `0x65 => 0b01100101 => □■■□□■□■`

 ### Color
 The file signature is `0xFE`.
-The byte following it denotes the size of the color palette.
+The byte following it denotes the size of the color palette.\
-Every four bytes after that represents the channels of each color in this order: Red, Green, Blue, Alpha.
+Every four bytes after that represents the channels of each color in this order: Red, Green, Blue, Alpha.\
 After the specified number of colors are represented, each cell is represented by a byte which is its color index.

 **Sample file**